 Conductivity is a great tool for quantifying the amount of particular types of solute in a solution.
-Depending on the type of solute, students can also try to create a linear graph relating conductivity to concentration.
+Depending on the type of solute, students can “conduct” an experiment that makes them concentrate on concentration.

 There is a linear relationship between the concentration of an electrolyte and its conductivity.

+Sugar may be sweet, but the conductivity data of sugar solutions is definitely not.
 Luckily, sugar molecules have a chiral center and are optically active.
 The amount of optical rotation will depend on the type and amount of sugar present.
-Using a Polarimeter, you can measure the optical rotation of a variety of sugar solution concentrations.
+Using a Wireless Polarimeter, you can measure the optical rotation of a variety of sugar solution concentrations.

 The Polarimeter measures the light intensity vs the angle of rotation.